matrup01/bac_modules/README.md

-	togglexticks (bool, optional) ... takes a boolean to decide if the x-ticks of ax should be visible, default-True orientation (str, optional) ... takes a str to change the orientation of the colorbar, default-"horizontal" location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top"
+	togglexticks (bool, optional) ... takes a boolean to decide if the x-ticks of ax should be visible, default-True orientation (str, optional) ... takes a str to change the orientation of the colorbar, default-"horizontal" location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top" togglecbar (bool, optional) ... takes a bool to determine if the cbar should be drawn, default-True

 1.10  Pops.dndlogdp(ax)